Cross-cutting relationships: Types

 Cross-cutting relationships may be compound in nature.
 For example, if a fault were truncated by an unconformity, and that unconformity cut by a dike.
 Based upon such compound cross-cutting relationships it can be seen that the fault is older than the unconformity which in turn is older than the dike.
 Using such rationale, the sequence of geological events can be better understood.

 Scale

-Cross-cutting relationships may be seen cartographically, megascopically, and microscopically.
+Cross-cutting relationships may be seen cartographically, macroscopically, and microscopically.
 In other words, these relationships have various scales.
 A cartographic crosscutting relationship might look like, for example, a large fault dissecting the landscape on a large map.
 Megascopic cross-cutting relationships are features like igneous dikes, as mentioned above, which would be seen on an outcrop or in a limited geographic area.
 Microscopic cross-cutting relationships are those that require study by magnification or other close scrutiny.
 For example, penetration of a fossil shell by the drilling action of a boring organism is an example of such a relationship.